Muminur/auto-daily-post-refresher/readme.txt

 == Description ==

-**Auto Daily Post Refresher** is a powerful WordPress plugin that automatically updates post publication dates on a daily basis, helping your content appear fresh to search engines and visitors.
+**Bulk Daily DateTime** is a powerful WordPress plugin that automatically updates post publication dates on a daily basis, helping your content appear fresh to search engines and visitors.
 Perfect for content-heavy sites that want to maintain the appearance of regularly updated content without manual intervention.

 = Key Features =